lagom/lagom/docs/manual/java/guide/cluster/Cluster.md

 In order to find the peer nodes and form a cluster, Akka Cluster Bootstrap need to be configured to use one of the existing Akka Discovery implementations.

-The snippet bellow explifies how to configure the Akka Cluster Boostrap to use the Akka Discovery Kubernetes API.
+The snippet below exemplifies how to configure the Akka Cluster Boostrap to use the Akka Discovery Kubernetes API.

 ```
 akka.management.cluster.bootstrap {